 - 2) In your teaching show seriousness.
 Sharing God’s word with others is a sacred trust.
 Do it graciously, with appropriate dignity, honor, and respect for the God whose holy word you are sharing.

 - 3) In your teaching show soundness of speech.
 A few verses earlier (Titus 2:1) the apostle Paul had charged Titus to teach “sound doctrine” to the believers.
 Soundness of speech will reflect beliefs based upon the solid foundation of Scripture, not upon the whims, fancies, and personal preferences of the speaker.

 Much more could be said.
 For example, the entire 119th Psalm (the Bible’s longest chapter) contains a wealth of insight about God’s word and how it applies to our lives.
-And more sermons could be preached on accurately handling the word of truth.
-But we have looked at some very simple, but vitally important principles:
+And many more sermons could and should be preached on rightly dividing the word of truth.
+But we have looked at some very simple, but vitally important, principles:

 - • As you open your Bibles, pray that God will open your eyes to its truths.

 - • Develop a habit of spending daily time in His word.

 - • As you do that, remain fully open to the Holy Spirit’s illumination.